arielsaffer/pandemic_hpc/README.md

 This is a version of the [Pandemic model](https://github.com/ncsu-landscape-dynamics/Pandemic_Model) set up to run on NCSU's HPC, henry2.
 The key differences are:

-1. All paths are relative to the parent folder.
+1. All paths are relative to the parent directory.
 2. The model script is run from command line with five additional arguments: alpha, lamda, start year, start run (ie. 0), end run (eg. 49).
 3. Parallel processing with multiprocess and subprocess is limited by setting the Pool to 1.
 Multiple commands are instead submitted using [pynodelauncher](https://github.com/ncsu-landscape-dynamics/pynodelauncher), a Python adaptation of [launch](https://github.ncsu.edu/lllowe/launch), which administers the tasks in parallel across the cores requested from HPC.
 This,